OpenRiak/riak_kv/docs/BuildAndScaleClusterGuide.md

 - There are production use cases of Riak with rigid zero-data-loss requirements that use ephemeral storage components due to the reliability and repair capability within a Riak cluster, and between replicating clusters in diverse locations.
   - It is best to cost-optimise for speed and capacity with node storage, rather than for resilience.
-- All the memory of the system will be used to improve performance, any memory not used by Riak should be consumed by the file-system page cache and increase throughput potential by reducing IO throughput and latency.
+- All the memory of the system will be used to improve performance, as any memory not used by Riak should be consumed by the file-system page cache.
+The page cache will increase throughput potential by reducing the latency of disk reads, and also by keeping disk activity below IO constraints.
 Over-provisioning memory is generally of value.
 - The Erlang/OTP platform used by Riak, and the design of Riak itself, is optimised to make use of multi-core architectures; more CPU cores should generally be preferred to faster CPU cores.
   - There are production deployments of Riak on both ARM and Intel-based CPUs.
   - The Erlang VM which has JIT optimisations for both architectures.